jdbermeol/CarND-Behavioral-Cloning-P3/writeup.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image1]

+Then I drive counterclockwise.
+Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center.
+These images show what a recovery looks like :

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][image5]

-After the collection process, I had 128730 number of data points.
+After the collection process, I had 64365 number of data points.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was TODO.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.